jtsage/jtsage-datebox/docs/api/calWeekHigh.md

 layout: api
 defval: "false"
 dattype: "Boolean"
+dyn: "True"
 ---

-Desktop operation only, as mobile devices do no generate hover events
+Desktop operation only, as mobile devices do not generate hover events.